 Applying this document

 This document is expected to be used in the creation of software that is safe, secure and trusted within the context of the system in which it is fielded.
-IEC 61508–3[17] defines safety-related software as software that is used to implement safety functions in a safety-related system.
-Notwithstanding that in some domains a distinction is made between safety-related software (that can lead to harm) and safety-critical software (that is life threatening), this document uses the term safety-critical for all vulnerabilities that can result in safety hazards.
-Similarly, ISO/IEC 27001[25] definesSimilar to the security-related systems defined in ISO/IEC 27001, this document uses the term security-critical systems for all vulnerabilities that can result in security hazards.
+IEC 61508–3 defines safety-related software as software that is used to implement safety functions in a safety-related system.
+Notwithstanding that in some domains a distinction is made between safety-related software (that can lead to harm) and safety-critical software (that can be life threatening), this document uses the term safety-critical for all vulnerabilities that can result in safety hazards.
+Similar to the security-related systems defined in ISO/IEC 27001 [25], this document uses the term security-critical systems for all vulnerabilities that can result in security hazards.

 This document is expected to be used in conjunction with some of the following documents, depending upon the planned application of the software: